franleplant/nosleepjavascript-blog/content/blog/stoic-developer/index.md

-These teachings become even more important in the 21st century, where we are in constant stress, anxiety and fear even for the smallest things, like no getting the new phone, not getting enough likes, not having the latest clothes, or of not being able to go the pub on weekends.
+These teachings become even more important in the 21st century, where we are in constant stress, anxiety and fear even for the smallest things, like not getting the new phone, not getting enough likes, not having the latest clothes, or of not being able to go the pub on weekends.